Azure-Samples/cosmos-db-nosql-dotnet-quickstart/readme.md

 ---
 -->

-# Quickstart: Azure Cosmos DB for NoSQL client library for .NET
+# Quickstart: Azure Cosmos DB for NoSQL - Azure SDK for .NET

-This is a simple Blazor web application to illustrate common basic usage of Azure Cosmos DB for NoSQL's client library for .NET.
-This sample application accesses an existing account, database, and container using the [`Microsoft.Azure.Cosmos`](https://www.nuget.org/packages/Microsoft.Azure.Cosmos) and  [`Azure.Identity`](https://www.nuget.org/packages/Azure.Identity) libraries from NuGet.
+This is a simple Express web application to illustrate common basic usage of Azure Cosmos DB for NoSQL with the Azure SDK for .NET

 ## Prerequisites